Royal de Luxe

 Royal de Luxe is considered emblematic of street theatre and a jewel of French cultural fame.
 In 2013, Jean-Luc Courcoult was decorated with the title of Knight of the Order of the Arts and Letters of the French Republic by Jean-Marc Ayrault, Prime Minister of France.

 Royal de Luxe have played in front of more than 24 million spectators with around 1,500 shows in more than 172 cities, in 40 countries on 5 continents.
 For a full history of the company please view the Royal de Luxe website.

 The Saga of the Giants marked a clear turning point in Royal de Luxe history.
 Their inimitable humanity and the empathy they produce in their awe-struck audiences, have now become a signature of the company.
 These creations in which emotion and poetry are combined are dedicated to travel around the world.
 Those lucky enough to temporarily play home to these special creations include:

-· Le Geyser de Reykjavik » (The Geyser from Reykjavik) in Reykjavik in 2007 for more than 50,000 spectators;
+- Le Geyser de Reykjavik » (The Geyser from Reykjavik) in Reykjavik in 2007 (more than 50,000 people);

-- La Géante du Titanic et le Scaphandrier » (The Giantess of the Titanic and the deep-sea Diver) in Nantes-Saint-Nazaire in 2009;
+- La Géante du Titanic et le Scaphandrier » (The Giantess of the Titanic and the Deep-sea Diver) in Nantes-Saint-Nazaire in 2009;

 - Le rendez-vous de Berlin » (The Berlin appointment) in Berlin (1.5 million people) in 2009 to celebrate the 20th anniversary of the Fall of the wall;

 - L’invitation » (The invitation) in Santiago of Chile in 2010 for the Bicentenary of Independence and the 200 years of the Chilean theatre (3 million people);